-Senator DANFORTH.
+Senator Danforth.
 When do we weigh in if it is not now?
+What

-What leverage do we have if we don't use it now?
+leverage do we have if we don't use it now?

 Ambassador YEUTTER.
-You certainly have an opportunity to use

-Ambassador YEUTTER.
 You certainly have an opportunity to use leverage all through the process in the way that Senator Long was talking about earlier, in the manner in which you worked with Bob Strauss during the final stages of the Tokyo round.
-Even though you were on a fast-track procedure there, I am sure that you and others had a lot of discussion with Ambassador Strauss; and I am sure he paid due attention to what you had to say before that package went into final form.
+Even though you were on a fast-track procedure there, I am sure that you and others had a lot of discussion with Ambassador Strauss; and I am sure he read due attention to what you had to say before that pack sure he paid due attention to what you had to say before that package went into final form.

-Senator DANFORTH.
+Senator Danforth.
 That was a different administration.

 Ambassador YEUTTER.
-Well, I think my modus operandi is very similar to the modus operandi of Ambassador Strauss.
+Well, I think my modus operandi is very

+similar to the modus operandi of Ambassador Strauss.

-Senator DANFORTH.
+Senator Danforth.
 I am not questioning you.
 I am saying that this is the position of the administration.
 The administration's position is that they have made up their minds; their ideology is locked in concrete.
-They are saying: Don't bother us with any views that you have.
+They are saying: Don't bother us with any views that vou have.

-Ambassador YEUTTER.
+Ambassador Yeutter.
 I really don't believe the administration is that inflexible, Senator Danforth.
 You know, clearly the administration has some differences of viewpoint on budget reconciliation and trade issues and other things; but I don't believe we are quite as rigid and inflexible as those comments may have indicated.

-Senator DANFORTH.
+Senator Danforth.
 All right.

-Senator PRYOR.
+Senator Pryor.
 Mr. Chairman, if we have to go and vote-and they are adhering to the strict 15-minute rule-are you going to let the Ambassador leave before we get back?

-Senator DANFORTH.
+Senator Danforth.
 No; I hope not.

-Senator PRYOR.
+Senator Pryor.
 You are going to lasso him and keep him here a little longer?

-Senator DANFORTH.
-Yes.
+Senator DANFORTH, Yes.